Finite exceptional groups of Lie type and symmetric designs

 \section{Abstract}

-In this article, we study symmetric $(v, k, \lambda)$ designs admitting a flag-transitive and point-primitive automorphism group $G$ whose socle is a finite simple exceptional group of Lie type.
-We prove a reduction theorem to some possible parameters of such designs.
-In particular, if $\lambda\leq 100$, we show that there are only two such designs, namely, $(351,126,45)$ and $(378,117,36)$ for $G=G_{2}(3)$.
-We also find symmetric designs with parameters $(36,21,12)$ and $(63,32,16)$ and flag-transitive and point-primitive automorphism group $G=G_{2}(2)$ of rank three and four, respectively.
-As a main tool to this investigation, part of this paper is devoted to studying subdegrees and large maximal subgroups of almost simple groups whose socle is a finite simple exceptional group of Lie type.
+In this article, we study symmetric $(v, k, \lambda)$ designs admitting a flag-transitive and point-primitive automorphism group $G$ whose socle $X$ is a finite simple exceptional group of Lie type.
+We prove a reduction theorem, severely restricting the possible parameters of such designs.
+We also prove that the parameters $k$ and $\lambda$ are not coprime, and neither of these parameters can be prime.
+Moreover, if $\lambda$ is at most $100$, we show that there are two such parameters sets, namely, $(351,126,45)$ and $(378,117,36)$ for $G=X=G_{2}(3)$.
+Our analysis depends heavily on detailed information about actions of finite exceptional almost simple groups of Lie type on the cosets of their large maximal subgroups.
+In particular, properties derived in the paper about large subgroups and the subdegrees of such actions may be of independent interest.